Human Action Co-occurrence in Lifestyle Vlogs using Graph Link Prediction: Dataset

-\paragraph{Action Clustering.} We find that many actions are often very similar in meaning.
+For computing the distance in time between two actions, we use the transcript time stamps.
+This allows scaling data with no constraints from the annotation budget.
+The transcript time stamps do not always match the time the action appears in the video.
+However, this hardly impacts our task because the actions mentioned in the transcript usually follow the order from the video.
+Furthermore, we mediate misalignments by collecting multiple videos per action and filtering steps described in the previous section. \paragraph{Action Clustering.} We find that many actions are often very similar in meaning.
 This leads to many action repetitions: \eg{}, ``use iron'', ``iron shirt'', ``iron cloth''.
 To avoid such repetitions, we group similar actions by clustering all actions.
 We represent each action using the pre-trained model Sentence-BERT \cite{reimers-2019-sentence-bert} and apply Agglomerative Clustering~\cite{Murtagh2014WardsHA}.
 We filter out the clusters of actions with less than two actions, as they are likely to be outliers that were not well extracted.
 The actions in each cluster are then renamed to the most common action in the cluster: \eg{}, ``iron shirt'' and ``iron cloth'' are renamed to ``use iron''.

-We observe that the clustering model is introducing some level of noise as it does not perfectly cluster all actions.
+We observe that the clustering model is introducing some noise level as it does not perfectly cluster all actions.
 We tried to mitigate this with different Sentence-BERT pre-trained models for sentence similarity\footnote{\href{https://sbert.net/docs/pretrained_models.html}{sbert.net/docs/pretrained\_models.html}} and fine-tuning our clustering model hyper-parameters\footnote{linkage distance threshold (1.5), linkage criterion (ward)} based on automatic evaluation metrics for measuring the quality of clusters\footnote{Silhouette Coefficient~\cite{Rousseeuw1987SilhouettesAG}, Calinski-Harabasz Score~\cite{Caliski1974ADM}, and Davies-Bouldin Index~\cite{Davies1979ACS}}.

-\paragraph{Action Graph Filtering.} After we rename the actions based on clustering, we create a graph, where the graph nodes represent the actions and the graph edges represent the relations between two actions.
+\paragraph{Action Graph Filtering.} After we rename the actions based on clustering, we create a graph where the nodes represent the actions, and the edges represent the relations between two actions.
 Specifically, we create an undirected graph for each video, where the graph nodes are represented by the actions in the video and the co-occurring actions are connected by an edge.
-Each edge has weight, which is equal to the number of times the corresponding actions co-occur in the video.
+Each edge has a weight equal to the number of times the corresponding actions co-occur in the video.